j3soon/nvidia-isaac-summary/README.md

   >
   > -- [NVIDIA Warp](https://developer.nvidia.com/warp-python)

   Not to be confused with CUDA warps (groups of 32 parallel threads) or [warp-level primitives](https://developer.nvidia.com/blog/using-cuda-warp-level-primitives/) in CUDA programming.
-Personally, I prefer to refer to it as _NVIDIA Warp_ for preciseness.
+Personally, I prefer to refer to it as _NVIDIA Warp_ (or _Warp Python_ as in the official URL) for preciseness.
 In addition, for a detailed comparison with other Python GPU libraries, see the [FAQ](https://nvidia.github.io/warp/faq.html).

 - MuJoCo-Warp (or _MJWarp_) [[github](https://github.com/google-deepmind/mujoco_warp)]